So you’ve finally created a blog but you get no user comments. Here’s how to get people to comment on your blog.

 Most spam is very evident and easy to detect.
 Some spammers are a bit more savvy and stealth.

 They hire real people to leave thin, one or two sentence comments that specifically address the points in your post and look perfectly normal.

 Another nasty trick spammers use is to copy the real, intelligent comments on a thread and repost them with a link to their junky URL.

 These are the signs you should look for to detect spam comments:

 - Commercial keyword phrases instead of a real name in the “Name” field

-- “Nice post” and similar thin type of a comment with no real value or insight
+- Thin type of comment with no real value or insight, but with links

 - Comment about something unrelated to the topic of your post